mnit-rtmc/iris/docs/wysiwyg.md

 ### Graphic Images

-IRIS can use 1-bit monochrome and 24-bit color graphics.
-If being placed on a roadside sign, consider restrictions for traffic control devices that may affect the design of your graphics.
+If placing an image on a roadside sign, consider restrictions for traffic control devices that may affect the design of your graphics.
 For example, if a speed limit sign is to be displayed, it must conform to the black text on white background (or reverse) sign convention.

 #### Preparing

-The message editor can only load images from the IRIS graphic image library.
+The message editor can only load [graphic images] from the IRIS image library.
-Editing images — resizing, painting, *etc.* — is not supported.
-Images should be edited and sized properly for the sign prior to importing them into the image library.
-If necessary, it is recommended to use an editor such as **Microsoft Paint**, **KolourPaint** or similar software.

-To use a graphic it must:

-1. Have vertical and horizontal dimensions equal to or less than the sign on which it will be used.
+Also, images must have vertical and horizontal dimensions equal to or less than the sign on which they will be used.
-2. Have a color depth of either 1 or 24 bits per pixel.
-3. Be saved in a PNG format.
-4. Be loaded into the IRIS image library.

 #### Using Graphics